faraabin/chrono/MISRA.md

 #### Rule 15.5

 - This rule states that a function should have no more than one *return* statement.
-  In this library functions return in the middle of the body whenever proper conditions for executing the code are not satisfied.
+  In this library functions are permitted to return prematurely if the conditions necessary for code execution are not met.
 This deviation from the standard rule is sanctioned in our coding style to enhance readability.